 Safety for solo female travelers

-Even though I traveled with my mother, I would still say that Fiji is relatively safe when compared to other country islands I have been to.
+Even though I traveled with my mother the first time, I went back alone the second time.
+I say that Fiji is relatively safe when compared to other country islands I have been to.
 However, I would not suggest venturing out alone at nights and knowing your surroundings when traveling on the island.
 The resorts are extremely safe and are protected and monitored.
 But while traveling among the local villages and at the countryside, be cautious.

 I have a bitter-sweet relationship with Fiji.
 I am bitter because my mother and I were conned for money and sweet because I spent some quality time with my mother exploring the raw side of the country.
 I would love to visit Fiji again and change my feelings to only happy moments.